 The Experimental Game Design category seeks games that push the boundaries of what we consider to be games.
 Games that fit in this category may be avant-garde experiences, interactive works that don't follow traditional gameplay loops, or unusual interpretations of --or complete breaks with-- genre.
 Innovation is a key factor, and submissions should be trying something new.
 Remember that every major genre was once considered "experimental."
 Games in this category may utilize new mechanics, or may blend familiar mechanics in new ways.
 Or there may be an element that leaves the player thinking about the experience long after playing.
 We want to see what you can do with game design when opting not to go down safe, well-traveled paths.

-Ennuigi, Passage, Flower, Rez.
+Examples of Games: Ennuigi, Passage, Flower, Rez.

-... you would like your game to be judged on its risk-taking and genre-bending.
+This is the Category for You If: ... you would like your game to be judged on its risk-taking and genre-bending.